Top 12 Extracurricular Activities for High School Students

 Unlike coding camps, BML students:

-✔ Build models in NLP, genomics, finance, healthcare
+✔ Build models in NLP, genomics, finance, and healthcare

 ✔ Deploy production-grade projects